Table of Contents

 Produce Real and Relevant Content

 With a clear audience in mind, now you can create meaningful, relevant content.
+Law firms and TikTok can go well together but you must be mindful of the audience you are seeking to find.
 The material should educate, provide true value and answer typical questions.
 Depending on your practice and expertise, you could post content on legal concepts, commentary on the news, changes in the law, or short gems of general advice.
 Consider the following ideas when crafting your posts:

 - Include a call to action in your videos.